Ayala Center Cebu

 Ayala Center Cebu is a large shopping mall owned by Ayala Malls at the Cebu Business Park in Cebu City, Philippines.
 It is the first Ayala mall located outside of Metro Manila.
 It opened in November 1994, one year after their rival mall, SM City Cebu opened.
 For more than 20 years, it was the only Ayala Mall to bear the word Ayala in its name until Ayala Malls Serin opened in March 2015.

-On an average day, more than 85,000 people visit Ayala Center Cebu, with the figure increasing to 135,000 on weekends.
+On an average day, more than 100,000 people visit Ayala Center Cebu, with the figure increasing to 160,000 on weekends.
 It is the centerpiece of the Cebu Business Park Complex.

 Development

-On October 30, 2008, Ayala Center Cebu opened "The Terraces", a ₱600-million project which converted the mall's lagoon area into a food, restaurant and beverage mall extension.
+On October 30, 2008, Ayala Center Cebu opened "The Terraces", a ₱600-million project which converted the mall's lagoon area into a food, restaurant and beverage mall expansion.

-The mall also added over 200 stores in its four-level retail expansion plus a condominium called the Park Point Residences.
-Forty of the 200 outlets opened on December 11, 2013 during the unveiling of the expansion.
-The ₱2.9 billion expansion completes the retail master plan of Ayala Center, with an additional 36500 sqm of gross leasable area.
+The mall also added over 200 stores in its four-level retail expansion and a condominium called Park Point Residences.
+Forty of the 200 outlets opened on December 11, 2013, during the unveiling of the expansion.
+The ₱2.9 billion expansion completes the retail master plan of Ayala Center Cebu, with an additional 36500 sqm of gross leasable area.

-In 2015, a new office building, called The Ayala Center Cebu Tower, was opened on top of the West entrance of the mall.
-It accommodates business process outsourcing (BPO) offices, and on its podium is a store of fashion retailer H&M.
+In 2015, a new office building, called Ayala Center Cebu Tower, was opened on top of the west entrance of the mall.
+It accommodates business process outsourcing (BPO) offices, and its podium is anchored by a three-level store of fashion retailer, H&M.

 In 2016, another condominium in the complex, named The Alcoves, was launched.
 It was built at the original main entrance of the mall.
-A three-level expansion of the South entrance serves as the podium of the building.
-The expansion mall part of The Alcoves was completed in April 2021.
+A three-level expansion of the south entrance serves as the podium of the building which is anchored by a few stores and Japanese fashion retailer, Uniqlo.
+The retail area of The Alcoves was completed in April 2021.

+Future redevelopment and expansion

+Ayala Center Cebu will undergo a major re-development in the first quarter of 2024, set to be completed by 2026.
+Part of the three-year re-development project is to renovate the mall's interior, enhance the mall’s common areas, parks and garden, elevate entertainment and dining facilities, strengthen merchant mix with flagship stores, more first-in-Cebu and exclusive concept stores.
+Also, ground clearing for another expansion of the mall located between the Seda Hotel and the previous expansion wing began in 2025.
+Once completed, this will increase the GFA of Ayala Center Cebu, and is estimated to reach a total GFA of around 280,000 up to 300,000 sqm.

+New A-Giant and A-Luxe Cinemas, replacing the former Cinemas 3 & 4, opened in November 2025.